-When starting your career as

-a financial manager, you must

-focus on developing your general Air Force military and financial management skills.
-The best way to do this is through experience and training.
-Combine what you learn in basic military and technical training schools with what you learn through on-the-job training, and you will get the most out of your job experiences.
-Depending on your first assignment, learn how to provide customer service and become knowledgeable in military and travel pay.
-Become skilled at maintaining accounting records and preparing reports.
+When starting your career as a financial manager, you must focus on developing your general Air Force military and financial management skills.
+The best way to do maintaining accounting records and preparing reports.
 Be able to determine fund availability and propriety of claims.
 Know how to validate commitments, obligations, payments, and collections.
 Step forward and be willing to assist in developing and compiling financial data for budget preparation, budget execution plans and reports, and narrative justifications.

-As you progress to SrA and SSqt, working various jobs and positions helps you gain a deeper and broader functional understanding of the FM mission.
+As you progress to SrA and SSgt,

+working various jobs and positions helps you gain a deeper and broader functional understanding of the FM mission.
 Look for opportunities to increase your responsibilities.
 Supervise and perform financial management activities and financial service operations.